WithoutHaste/WinFormsExtensions/documentation/ColorPalettePanel.md

 Control for displaying a [ColorPalette](https://github.com/WithoutHaste/WithoutHaste.Drawing.Colors/blob/master/documentation/ColorPalette.md).

 The palette is displayed as a series of color swatches.
-Swatches auto fill available space left-to-right and top-to-bottom.
+Swatches auto-fill available space left-to-right and top-to-bottom.
 The swatches will auto-scroll as needed.

 The user can click on a color swatch to select its color.